Australia's IAG reviewing British insurance business

-SYDNEY Insurance Australia Group (IAG.AX) is undertaking a review of its loss-making operations in Great Britain that may result in the sale of all or part of the business, Australia's top car and home insurer said on Thursday.
+SYDNEY May 17 Insurance Australia Group is undertaking a review of its loss-making operations in Great Britain that may result in the sale of all or part of the business, Australia's top car and home insurer said on Thursday.

 IAG's British business cut its losses to A$5 million ($5 million) in the half year to December 31, from a loss of A$121 million in the previous corresponding period.